Varun0157/SeaShell/README.md

 ___
 __
 # The Unique Factor
-If nothing else is read, read this.
 - All commands are stored in a cleanly formatted, equivalent manner, performing similar pre-processing as bash for commands.
-Thus, any value withing strings, has strings omitted and is re-embedded into the string to be treated on it's own.
+Thus, any value within strings, has its strings omitted and is re-embedded into the string to be treated on it's own.
 - All commands are stored in the format:

     `command args "< inputRedir" "> outputRedir" | ...`

     Thus, even if different commands have the same action with respect to redirection, they are stored equivalently.
     So: `echo   "hello" >   a.txt` and `echo>a.txt hello` are stored as one and the same in pastevents.
-Both of the above points were an attempt to solve Q90 in the doubts document, which we were told not to solve due to the implementational burden.
+Both of the above points were an attempt to solve a question in the doubts document, which we were told not to solve due to the implementational burden.
 But, I thought it would improve my shell so I went ahead and did it.
 ___
 ___
 # Features